-Headquartered in Charlotte, NC, the National Gypsum company is touted as one the largest manufacturers of gypsum boards in the world.
-However, National Gypsum’s past association with heavy asbestos use has left thousands of people with deadly diseases.
-The numerous asbestos-related lawsuits against it eventually led to the company filing bankruptcy and establishing an asbestos trust fund to compensate the overwhelming amount of claims.
+Headquartered in Charlotte, NC, the National Gypsum Company is touted as one of the largest manufacturers of gypsum boards in the world.
+However, National Gypsum’s past association with heavy asbestos use left many people with deadly diseases.
+Numerous asbestos-related lawsuits followed.

 National Gypsum History

 National Gypsum was originally founded in 1925, in Delaware, by three businessmen: Joseph F. Haggerty, Clarence E. Williams, and Melvin H. Baker.

 The three founders created a special process in which their gypsum board was made lighter, yet less likely to break.
 The founders were so confident of their gypsum board that they began offering a $5,000 “Gold Bond” certifications with each and every shipment.

 By 1926, National Gypsum Gold Bond marketing was so successful that it became the company’s trademark.
 Numerous Gold Bond products followed, including tile, plaster, finishing materials, drywall, cement, and more.